 To support biodiversity, we have created diverse grassland habitats in many of our green spaces.
 Pittville Park, Benhall Open Space, and Springfields Park are just a few where extensive natural grassland is supporting bird species where they hadn't previously existed.
 Sometimes it's as simple as allowing grass to grow long which gives valuable pollinating insect populations a chance to grow.

 Last year we made a commitment to reduce the amount of weed spraying by at least half to protect the insects and bees and support our environment, and that is just what we're doing.
-We will begin to weed spray targeted areas across the town from week beginning 14 June.
-We'll start in the town centre, moving on to Lansdown, the Park, St Paul's, Springbank, Swindon Village and the rest of the borough over the next 6 weeks or so.
-You'll notice the weeds dying off after a week or so.
-We will only be doing one weed spray to targeted areas this year, not two sprays.
-We are also talking to Gloucestershire Wildlife Trust to look at an insecticide free town moving forward.
+We started to weed spray targeted areas across the town from week beginning 14 June.
+Please click for more information on our alternatives to weed spraying.

 Since January this year, Ubico, the council’s environmental services provider, has been tidying up the worst of the weeds across the town by using our new weed ripper which avoids the amount of weed spraying we have to do.
 Most recently the weed ripper has been in the Warden Hill and Hatherley area.
 The weed ripper is a very effective tool we can use to control weeds, although there are other things we're doing to reduce the amount of weed spraying needed.
 During 2020 a lot of effort was put into a trial of various different methods of weed control to avoid weed spraying and we are still trying to find the most envrionmentally friendly method.

 From week commencing 02/08/2021 our weed ripper has been clearing away weeds in the below areas.